Team building games are a great way to get your team connecting and working together.

 Equipment: Large Book with Blank Pages (choose something worth keeping), Paper, Pens, Sticky Tape / Glue

 Because you’re collecting memories, the activity is ongoing.
 You can make it a weekly activity to take 15 minutes with the team and work on additions to the book.
-We would suggest picking a single activity for each session e.g., Write an example of someone you work with delivering / demonstrating one of our company’s core values.
-Then next week pick another idea for people to create content on.
+We suggest picking a single activity for each session, e.g., Write an example of someone you work with delivering/demonstrating one of our company’s core values.
+Then next week, pick another idea for people to create content on.

-Once the snippets are collated have two team members stick them into the book.
+Once the snippets are collated, two team members stick them into the book.

 Keep the book in a common area and leave resources nearby so people can come and “add on the fly”.
-Once the book is full, the team can look back on the memories and you can start a new chapter in a fresh book.
+Once the book is complete, the team can look back on the memories, and you can start a new chapter in a new book.

 The task encourages creativity and collaboration.
 It also gives you something to look at in the future to see where your team was and how far they have come.